Table of Contents

 Professional Experience

-The next, and most important section, on your resume, will detail your professional experience.
-Expect for this block to take up roughly 2/3 of your document.
-Here, you'll list your professional accomplishments in reverse chronological order.
+TThe next, and most important section, on your resume will detail your professional experience.
+Expect for this block to take up roughly two-thirds of the document.
+Here, you'll list your professional accomplishments in reverse chronological order.*Note that if you’re a deferred MBA candidate, you’ll follow the same instructions below; you’ll just populate your professional experience section with your college internships and other experiences.

 1. Start With Company, Role, and Dates

 This sounds obvious, but the first thing you need to do is state where you worked, your role, and how long you were in that role.
-If it's not a name-brand company, include a single line explaining what the company is and does, including some stats about it (number of offices, number of employees, annual revenue, etc)
+If it's not a name-brand company, include a single line explaining what the company is and does, including some stats about it (number of offices, number of employees, annual revenue, etc).

 2. Nail Your Bullets

 For each role that you list, detail your most significant actions and achievements in bullet point format.
 These are not mere job descriptions; they're articulations of exact actions and specific skills you put in place in your job to drive your company forward.
 State what you did, any leadership elements, and the accompanying result to the business, to show the admissions committee that you have a track record of positive impact in your past professional roles.
+Make sure you are showing organizational-level impact.
+Ask yourself, “Would the CEO of this company care about what I’m writing in these bullet points?”
+If the answer is “No”, they’re probably not good enough.

-Pro tip: Write all bullets in the past tense, for professionalism and consistency
+Pro tip: Write all bullets in the past tense, for professionalism and consistency.

 3. Highlight Leadership